rickchong/diamond-analysis/diamond_analysis.md

 combineDiamond <- rbind(bluenileTobemerge, brilliantTobemerge) %>% # exclude 'FL' because bluenile has no 'FL'
 filter(clarity != "FL") %>% mutate(clarity = factor(clarity, levels = c("IF",
     "VVS1", "VVS2", "VS1", "VS2", "SI1", "SI2", "I1"))) %>%
-# GIA is a independent gemological institute which grades diamond.
+# GIA is an independent gemological institute that grades diamond.
 In a
 # typical diamond grading for cut, there is nothing called 'Astor
 # Ideal' or 'Super Ideal', the maximum grading is 'Ideal'.
 'Astor
 # Ideal' and 'Super Ideal' are recent trend in the diamond industry